-Here begins Part Two of the book.
+The second part of the book begins here.
 It is not clear whether the woman is speaking to herself or to the daughters of Jerusalem.

 Listen

 Possible meanings are 1) "Listen carefully to what I am about to say."
 You could use a word in your language that tells the hearer to listen carefully, or 2) "Listen so you can hear him coming."